harshithachandramouli/returns-analysis/README.md

 # 📦 E-commerce Returns Optimisation – Case Study

 This project explores return rate challenges in a simulated fashion e-commerce dataset.
-Using SQL, Python, and Tableau, I investigated why 36% of orders were returned — costing an estimated **€179K** in lost net sales — and proposed data-backed strategies to reduce return volume by 5–10%.
+Using SQL, Python, and Tableau, I investigated why 36% of orders were returned, costing an estimated **€179K** in lost net sales, and proposed data-backed strategies to reduce return volume by 5–10%.

 ## 🛠️ Tools & Techniques
 - **SQL:** Data modelling, segmentation, cohort & CLV analysis